Perl/PPCs/docs/process.md

-# Bootstrapping an RFC process
+# Bootstrapping a PPC process

+PPC is the acronym for "Perl Proposed Change".

 80% of our feature requests are for changes to the language.